 We visited Vaison-la-Romaine for the market but made sure not to miss the Roman ruins.
 The River Ouvèze cuts right through the pleasant town, and is at one point bridged by a Roman construction, still in use after 2000 years.
 The Haute Ville (high town) has nice, narrow streets and a chateau on top.
 On the lower, older side we find two archaeological areas.
 The Puymin site includes a large Roman theatre, and at the quarter of La Villasse we found ruins of houses and baths.

 The Tarascon fortress has a perfect commanding location right on the River Rhône.
 If you’re looking for a typical European medieval fortress, here’s a great example.
-Although it was constructed quite late (1401) following the destruction of another, it has all the familiar features.
+Although it was constructed quite late (1401) after the destruction of another, it has all the familiar features.
 It comes complete with a moat, high thick walls; it has a square shape and battlements on top.
 The Tarascon fortress is a heaven for boys of all ages.
 Inside there was a nice little garden with herbs and running water as well.

 Le Barroux is a 12th century castle-fortress above the village bearing the same name.
 The fortress is a wonderful place to visit if you like this sort of thing.
 It looks, and is genuine.
 Moreover the village below is quite nice, small and not too drowned by other tourists.